bytebase/bytebase.com-old/content/docs/administration/webhook-integration/external-approval.md

 1. Go to Bytebase Settings, click on IM Integration.
 1. Fill in Application ID and Secret from the previous section.
 Click on Enable and Create button.
-1. It's all set.
-Remember, the registered Bytebase account must have an identical email at Feishu to receive Approval requests.
+1. It's all set. **Remember**, the registered Bytebase account must have an identical email at Feishu to receive Approval requests.